openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-component-id.md

 getInspectorTree(): string

 Obtains the component tree and component attributes.
+This is a system API.

 - Return value